-The operation or drivability of the vehicle should not be affected by the instrumentation, and thus carries a similar risk as when you operate the vehicle normally.
-However, if you violate state or local driving laws (such as driving under the influence, exceeding posted speed limits, or driving while distracted), the instrumentation could record evidence of these violations.
+The operation or drivability of the vehicle should not be affected by the instrumentation, and thus carries a similar risk as when your child operates the vehicle normally.
+However, if your child violates state or local driving laws (such as driving under the influence, exceeding posted speed limits, or driving while distracted), the instrumentation could record evidence of these violations.
 This has the potential to pose greater than minimal risk of legal harm.
 A variety of strategies and procedures have been developed to reduce the potential for legal or economic harms.
-These strategies include encrypting the data obtained by sensors and cameras, using a code number to identify you with the code key maintained in a secure location, and obtaining a Certificate of Confidentiality.
+These strategies include encrypting the data obtained by sensors and cameras, using a code number to identify your child with the code key maintained in a secure location, and obtaining a Certificate of Confidentiality.
 More details on these strategies are provided below.